 It is very rare for a new console to release without some kind of issue.
 The best we as early adopters can hope for is that they are minor, possibly fixed with some tweaks in the settings menu, and not as severe as the infamous red ring of death that plagued the early version of the Xbox 360.
 Unfortunately, Sony’s PlayStation 5, or more specifically the DualSense controller, has been gaining a lot of negative attention for a fault in the joysticks.
 The issue of joystick drift is almost identical to the one seen with Nintendo’s Joycons, in that case called Joycon drift, except that it is showing up much sooner in the controller’s life.

-If you’re noticing issues with your DualSense joysticks, there are a few methods you can try to repair it yourself.
+If you’re noticing issues with your DualSense joysticks, there are a few methods you can try to repair them yourself.
 A drifting joystick essentially renders your games unplayable, and getting it repaired or replaced can leave you with no way to enjoy your console for days, and the cost of a new one can be steep.
 Before going through any of that, here’s how to fix joystick drift on PS5.

 If you’re unfamiliar with the term, joystick drift is when your controller behaves as if you’re pressing one or both of the joysticks in a specific direction even when you are not touching the controller.
 In-game, it can manifest as your character spinning or walking in one direction constantly, or cycling through menu options out of your control.
 This happens with DualSense controllers because the sensors underneath the stick are either being triggered by something or are failing on a software or mechanical level.
 The former two you may be able to solve on your own with these tips, while the latter you cannot.